K. S. Hegde: Return to politics

-Thereafter, Hegde once again started taking an active part in socio-political movements.
-In 1977, he was elected to the Lok Sabha from the Bangalore South constituency on a Janata Party ticket.
+After resigning from the Supreme Court, Hegde returned to public life.
+His judicial career had ended, but his involvement with public institutions did not.
+The 1977 general election transformed his career once again.
+Hegde contested the Lok Sabha election from Bangalore South on a Janata Party ticket and was elected to the Sixth Lok Sabha.
+The official parliamentary biography records his election and his subsequent appointment as Chairman of the Committee of Privileges under Speaker Neelam Sanjiva Reddy.
 Several months later, he became Speaker after the resignation of his predecessor, Neelam Sanjiva Reddy.
-He held the position from 1977 to 1980.
+He held the position from 21 July 1977 to 21 January 1980.
 Lal Krishna Advani had suggested Hegde's name for Presidentship but Sanjiva Reddy got the nod, and Hegde replaced Reddy as Lok Sabha speaker.
 Hegde retired from electoral politics after Lok Sabha was dissolved in 1979.
 He joined BJP when it was founded in 1980 and briefly served as its vice-president.
-He also established the Nitte Education Trust in 1979 to provide a high school to the village of Nitte.
-Hegde died on 24 May 1990 at his residence in Mangalore, survived by his wife Meenakshi and six children, three sons and three daughters.